NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Interpolating-Normal-Hermite-Splines.md

 As well, it is useful to preprocess the source data of the problem by transforming the domain where interpolation knots are located into the unit hypercube.

 The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [8] and [9] and developed in [10].
-Multidimensional normal splines method was developed for two-dimensional problem of low-range computerized tomography in [15] and applied for solving a mathematical economics problem in [11].
+Multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [15] and applied for solving a mathematical economics problem in [11].
 Further results were reported on seminars and conferences [14,21,22].

 **References**